 Sebastiao Melendez Rodriguez Cermeno, a Portuguese by birth, was a Spanish navigator and explorer.
-He was appointed by King Philip II to sail along the shores of California, in the years 1595 and 1596, in order to map the western American coastline and define the maritime routes of the Pacific Ocean in the 16th century.
+King Philip II appointed him to sail along California’s shores in the years 1595 and 1596 to map the western American coastline and define the Pacific Ocean’s maritime routes in the 16th century.

-Compiled by Kathy Weiser-Alexander, June 2018.
+Compiled by Kathy Weiser-Alexander, updated January 2021.